 The Business Faculty continually strives to provide students with up-to-date, relevant information and experiences based on current industry practices.
-We aim to provide students with skills and processes that allow them to achieve success at a tertiary institution and integrate seamlessly into the world of work.
+We aim to equip students with skills and processes that allow them to achieve success at a tertiary institution and integrate seamlessly into the workforce.
 We encourage the girls to become confident young women capable of making decisions that reflect the triple bottom line in business – financial, social and environmental responsibilities.

 Faculty staff are committed to maintaining up-to-date technological skills and through their own business experiences, provide students with realistic, meaningful activities to enhance the girls' learning.
 It is our aim to develop in the students the need to:

 - work collaboratively to achieve desired business outcomes

 - enjoy learning so they can become the best they possibly can be

 - understand the need for excellent communication and technology skills